loonwerks/AMASE/safety-update-site/README.md

-The user's guide for the Safety Annex, including description of the plug-in for OSATE, fault modeling concepts, specification language reference manual, and examples is contained in the [Safety Annex Github repository](https://github.com/loonwerks/AMASE/tree/master/doc) .
+The user's guide for the Safety Annex, including description of the plug-in for OSATE, fault modeling concepts, specification language reference manual, and examples is contained in the [Safety Annex Github repository](https://github.com/loonwerks/AMASE/tree/master/doc) and also in this directory for ease of access.

 ## Development Guide